thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/transpiling/README.md

 1. Create a directory in /WIP called `ES6`.
 You will do your work in this directory.

+1. From this directory, create an package.json file using `npm init --yes` which accepts all the defaults.

 1. Create an `index.html` file which includes a script reference like this:
     ``` javascript
     <script src="myHobbiesSource.js"></script>